-Title I, Part A Grants to LEAs provide financial assistance to LEAs for services that improve the teaching and learning of children at risk of not meeting challenging State academic standards, especially those children from areas with high concentrations of children from low-income families.
-The ESEA requires ED to reserve funds to meet the special educational needs of Indian children in schools supported by the Bureau of Indian Education and for the Outlying Areas.
-In addition, \$5 million from Title I, Part A Basic Grants supports updating Census poverty data used to calculate Title I, Part A allocations.
+Title I, Part A Grants to LEAs provide financial assistance to LEAs for services that improve the teaching and learning of children at risk of not meeting challenging State academic standards, especially those children who reside in areas with high concentrations of children from low-income families.
+ED reserves funds to meet the special educational needs of Indian children in schools supported by the Bureau of Indian Education and for the Outlying Areas.
+In addition, \$5 million from Title I, Part A Basic Grants supports annual updates to the Census poverty data used to calculate Title I, Part A allocations.